Skip to content

 ARTS & CRAFTS

-If you are just beginning your journey in pottery, or if you have some experience, but want to learn more while you work independently, then join artist, Lisa Bresler on Wednesday's and get ready to create!
-During these 10-weeks you will learn new pottery skills, refine your techniques, and create beautiful ceramics with as much instruction as you need.
-Focus will be mostly wheel throwing, but for those that prefer hand-building you will have all the support you need!
-At the CVU ceramics studio, we offer and welcome a fun and judgement-free collaborative environment for potters of all levels.
+If you are just beginning your wheel throwing journey, or if you have some experience, but want to learn more while you work independently, then join us for Mixed Level Wheel Throwing with veteran potter of 20 years, and high school ceramics teacher, Ryan Strobel.
+During these 12-weeks you will discover the art of pottery wheel throwing in this engaging mixed-level class, perfect for beginners and experienced potters alike.
+Learn essential techniques, refine your skills, and create unique ceramic pieces under the guidance of an expert instructor in a supportive, creative, and judgement-free environment.
 Only 10 spots available!
 Students will have access to stoneware, mid-fire clay, Cone 6.
 All clay, glazes (brushed and dipped), use of the studio, tools, as well as firing costs are included in the fee.
 NOTE: Only the provided glazes and clay are allowed in the studio.
-BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting Sept 29-Dec 22.
-No open studio on 11/24.
-Recommended minimum age: High School.
+BONUS: Free access to "Open Studio" on Monday evenings 5pm-8pm starting Feb 16-May 4.
+No open studio on Feb 23 and April 20.
+Recommended minimum age: 16+